Deployed Works Guide

 Clarify timeline and decision process

 Ask when the buyer wants to start, who needs to be involved and what decision they want from the first conversation.
-This prevents a good call from drifting.

 Step 6